 Your support will pioneer revolutionary new research to enable a more effective treatment for all trauma survivors, including those affected by war, sexual assault, torture, rape and child abuse.

 Supported by NHS England, we are working in conjunction with MAPS (The Multidisciplinary Association for Psychedelic Studies) and world-class researchers in this pioneering field at the Institute of Psychiatry, Psychology & Neuroscience at King’s College London, as together they deliver the UK’s first MDMA-assisted therapy trial committed to finding an effective treatment for PTSD - even for those who suffer with severe, chronic symptoms.

 How your donation will be used

 The total cost to deliver the Pioneer Programme in the UK is £1.5m.
 To kick-start the programme, SWV has committed £100,000 to the fundraising appeal.

-With thanks to our partners, including NHS England and MAPS, we have raised £800,000 of the £1.5m costs with pledges taking us to our appeal target.
+With thanks to our partners, including NHS England and MAPS, we have raised £1.2m of the £1.5m costs with pledges taking us to our appeal target.

 With 4.4% of the civilian population with PTSD in England, MDMA-assisted therapy will be a game-changer in this complex and difficult field, reducing the long-term, and repeated, costs of care for those with PTSD.

 Once approved we expect this treatment to be available for c. £10,000 per patient.
 This makes it more cost-effective than existing, and often repeated, in-patient admissions at £25,000 for three months in addition to the societal costs associated with the illness.